ankr/in-a-minute/README.md

 - Versioning of endpoints
   Always a fun issue to tackle.
 But I believe this codebase allows for easy introduction of versioned endpoints.
 Firstly controllers are isolated to a single file as well as a "base path" as seen in `app.ts`.
-  This makes it easy to introduce an additional level in the api path schema for versioning.
+  This makes it trivial to introduce an additional level in the api paths for versioning.